10 Operations and Analytics

 line_length_a$action_time <- f_get_time_observations(17,21)

-Let’s look to see if line length has any relationship to scans.
-First, we are looking to see if the number of people entering the building influences line length.
+Let’s take a look to see if line-length has any relationship to scans.
+We are looking to see if the number of people coming into the building influences line-length.
 The following code produces the graph in figure 10.3.

 #-----------------------------------------------------------------